 The ideal riding season is from Apr/May to August.
 During these months, the snow has been cleared from all roads and most passes, and the weather has warmed up a little after a long, frigid winter.
 You’ll see plants beginning to emerge from the ground again, farms and orchards start turning green, and the rivers start to fill with snowmelt.

-Top biking routes in India: The forgotten land of Spiti
+Top biking routes in India: The desolate landscapes of Spiti

 The Spiti Valley route is one of the top biking routes in India because it takes you to the land between Tibet and India.
 Time seems to have stood still here, but the Tibetans and Indians have created their own uniquely blended culture that suits them perfectly.
 This region is also home to the reclusive snow leopard, and when you see the sweeping wilderness around, you’ll know why.